MicrosoftDocs/dynamics365-guidance/guidance/business-processes/inventory-to-deliver-overview.md

 The downstream processes for the *inventory to deliver* process include the following.

-- **Procure to pay**
+- **Source to pay**

-  When the *inventory to deliver* process is completed as a sub process in the procure to pay process, the procure to pay process continues.
+  When the *inventory to deliver* process is completed as a sub process in the *Source to pay* process, the *Source to pay* process continues.
 For example, the invoicing and payment for the purchases.

 - **Order to cash**